 - The properties of an element depend upon the atoms constituting it.

 - A molecule is the smallest particle of an element or compound, capable of independent existence.
 It consists of one or more than one atom of the same or different elements.

-- A radical is a single atom of an element or a group of atoms of different elements behaving as single unit and with a charge on group.
+- A radical is a single atom of an element or a group of atoms of different elements behaving as single charged unit.

 - Atomicity (no. of atoms in an entity) of elements and compounds – mono atomic, di atomic, tri atomic, polyatomic.

 - Associate the first 20 elements in the periodic table with their names and symbols